BinaryRepublic/triangl-tracking-ingestion-service/README.md

 ## ComputeLocation function
 The location calculation function works in the following way:

-It starts in a seconde [kotlin coroutine](https://kotlinlang.org/docs/reference/coroutines-overview.html) and then checks every 5 seconds if there are some locations to compute.
+It starts in a second [kotlin coroutine](https://kotlinlang.org/docs/reference/coroutines-overview.html) and then checks every 5 seconds if there are some locations to compute.

 The computation currently works based on the RSSI (Received Signal Strength Indication).
 The location of the TrackedDevice is currently the location of the nearest router that tracked him.